-Use the procedures in this topic if you are an advanced or Linux user.
+Use the procedures in this topic if you are an advanced user, or are installing on a Linux systems.

 - Internet service connection through an Internet Service Provider (ISP). - The configuration information your ISP gave you.
 Depending on how your Internet account was set up, you might need the following information to set up your wireless router and access the Internet: - Host and domain name - Internet login name and password (frequently an email address and password) - Domain Name Server (DNS) addresses - Fixed or static IP address